Julie Wilkes, FdA, MBACP (Accred) Integrative Counsellor/Psychotherapist

-I am a qualified Integrative Counsellor and registered member of the British Association for Counselling & Psychotherapy (BACP).
+I am a qualified Integrative Counsellor/Psychotherapist and registered member of the British Association for Counselling & Psychotherapy (BACP).
 At the heart of my practice is the understanding that our relationship is the key component for successful therapeutic outcomes.
 With my therapeutic skills and my natural way of being with another, I will help you find peace and calmness to your current difficulties and a positive way forward in life.

-As an Integrative Counsellor I have gained the knowledge that a tailored, individual approach is necessary in order to adhere to all specific needs by using key counselling modalities to suit the individualism of each client.
+I have gained the knowledge that a tailored, individual approach is necessary in order to adhere to all specific needs by using key counselling modalities to suit the individualism of each client.
 Together we will plan a way of working that will help you understand and manage your current difficulties.

 How can counselling help ?